AceTheDactyl/Quantum-APL/README.md

 See `docs/REPRODUCIBLE_RESEARCH.md` for details.

-## Z Pump Profiles and CLI Shortcuts
+## Z Pump Profiles, Entropy Control, and CLI Shortcuts

 The APL-aligned z pump raises z using physically meaningful operator sequences (u^, ×, and Π lock) and classical feedback.
 You can control its behavior via profiles and CLI sugar.